Discovering Hope: How Physiotherapy Can Help Treat Fibromyalgia

 Once the initial assessment is complete, the physiotherapist creates a personalized treatment plan tailored to our needs.
 This plan includes a variety of physiotherapy techniques designed to manage fibromyalgia symptoms effectively.

-The treatment plan may incorporate exercise therapy, manual therapy, and mind-body techniques.
+The treatment plan may incorporate exercise therapy, and manual therapy.
 Exercise therapy focuses on gentle stretching and strengthening exercises to improve flexibility and reduce stiffness.
 Manual therapy involves hands-on techniques like massage and mobilization to alleviate pain and enhance mobility.
-Mind-body techniques, such as relaxation exercises and breathing techniques, help manage stress and promote overall well-being.

 To ensure the treatment plan is comprehensive, the physiotherapist may also recommend physiotherapy exercises that we can do at home.
 Consistency is key to achieving the best results.